Get up to 50% OFF Auto Transport! Follow us on social media for an extra $20 OFF – just show proof to qualify.

 1968 Plymouth Road Runner

-Plymouth Road Runner was named after the cartoon, and it packs a real punch.
+Plymouth Road Runner was named after the cartoon character, and it packed a real punch.
 It made high performance affordable with a standard 383 and an optional 426 HEMI—Motor Trend’s Car of the Year winner.
 It stripped away frills to focus on raw strength and speed, right down to its signature “beep-beep” horn.
 The Road Runner helped define the golden era of American muscle, concentrating on bang-for-your-buck performance.

 1969 Plymouth Barracuda

-Before the Mustang, the Barracuda emerged as a sleek two-door hardtop and convertible, featuring a dramatic rear window and embodying pony car flair.
+The Barracuda emerged before the Mustang as a sleek two-door hardtop and convertible, featuring a dramatic rear window and pony car flair.
 It earned its status as a compact legend and one of the early E-body vehicles.
 By 1969, the Barracuda was available in fastback, notchback, and convertible versions, with engine options ranging up to the 440 big-block.
 It bridged the gap between muscle car aggression and everyday drivability, helping to establish the pony car market.

 Why Plymouth Still Matters